 Engineering a lift into a UNESCO World Heritage-listed building

-The UNESCO World Heritage-listed Hyde Park Barracks is currently under a major $18 million revamp.
-As part of the restoration, TTW Heritage team has been engaged to engineer the installation of a new glazed lift structure to reach all three levels of the museum previously accessible by stairs only.
+The UNESCO World Heritage- Listed Hyde Park Barracks underwent a major $18 million revamp.
+TTW heritage team was engaged to engineer the installation of a new glazed lift structure, providing equal access to all three levels of the museum, previously accessible by stairs only.

 The need to install a 13.5m high steel lift shaft presented some challenges such as height and weight: 6.3 tonnes of structural steel.
-The structure had to go through a door opening that measured just 1.1m wide by 2.4m high and was erected inside the building using a block and tackle.
-Then followed the installation of the 3.4 tonnes of frameless glass panels, using the shaft and block and tackle to lift, with the largest panel being 2.6m by 2.3m and weighing 720kg.
-Installation tolerances were very tight.
+The structure had to be installed through a door opening that measured just 1.1m wide by 2.4m high and was erected inside the building using a block and tackle.
+Then followed the installation of the 3.4 tonnes of frameless glass panels, using the shaft and block and tackle to lift the glass, with the largest panel measuring 2.6m by 2.3m and weighing 720kg.
+Installation tolerances were very fine.
 Close collaboration with the Contractor and the Architect was crucial.

-Measures were put in place to protect the 200-year-old World Heritage building.
+Measures were put in place to protect the 200-year old World Heritage-Listed building.
 No welding was allowed on-site and a trial assembly was carried out at the workshop, to ensure that everything would fit together correctly before the steelwork was brought to site.

-The Museum will reopen to the public on the tenth anniversary of Hyde Park Barracks’ World Heritage listing in February 2020, providing equal access to every visitor.
+The Museum has opened to the public on the tenth anniversary of Hyde Park Barracks’ World Heritage listing, providing equal access to every visitor.